James-Gryphon/Launch-Menu/README.md

 **Enable Recent Applications and Documents**

 With this on, the applet tracks application and document loadings.
-Applications are detected via wnck anda proc check; documents are detected by reading the recently-used.xbel file.
+Applications are detected via wnck and a proc check; documents are detected by reading the recently-used.xbel file.
 If this is unmarked, this tracking is disabled.

 **Classic Duplicate Handling**